Amphidromus: Diversity and phylogeny

 All but two species within the subgenus Syndromus are sinistral.
-The exceptions are the amphidromine A. glaucolarynx and the dextral A. kruehni.
+The exceptions are the amphidromine A. glaucolarynx and the dextral A. kuehni.
 The type species of the subgenus Syndromus is A. contrarius Müller, 1774, by the subsequent designation of Adolf Michael Zilch (1960).
 Species in the subgenus Syndromus have smaller shells (height usually less than 35 mm and height/width ratio greater than 1.85), with variable color pattern.
 They also have a short epiphallus and flagellum, lacking an appendix.
 A third possible subgenus, Goniodromus Bülow, 1905 (type species Amphidromus büllowi Fruhstorfer, 1905), is also cited in the literature, though its subgeneric status is yet to be confirmed.